Constitutional Court Procedure Act

 (Application mutatis mutandis of the Code of Criminal Procedure and the Statute for Directing the Judicial Police)

-In respect of the cases under Chapters 5 and 6, the Constitutional Court may issue orders of search or seizure when necessary, and may request the relevant district court or direct the judicial police to enforce it.
+In respect of the cases under Chapters 5 and 6, the Constitutional Court may issue orders of search or seizure when necessary, and may request the relevant district court or direct the judicial police to enforce such orders.

 The relevant provisions of the Code of Criminal Procedure and the Statute for Directing the Judicial Police shall apply mutatis mutandis to the procedures set out in the preceding Paragraph.